 A Lompoc doctor caused miscarriage for a young mother in the Lompoc ER.
-After the traumatic, profound loss, a lawsuit was filed by the mother.
+After the traumatic and profound loss, a lawsuit was filed on behalf of the mother.
 (The following report is from Santa Barbara Superior Court records.)

 Summary Of Key Events:

 On June 7, 2013, a pregnant woman, age 22, was admitted to the Lompoc ER at 4:40 PM.
 Earlier that day she experienced cramps and bleeding.

 Although a miscarriage can happen at any time, at age 22 this woman was at lower risk for miscarriage.
 In addition, since her pregnancy went beyond 16 weeks the statistical odds of a miscarriage had dropped to about 5%.

 At 5:05 PM the mother was evaluated in the ER.
 The fetal heart rate was measured within a normal range at 140.
 At 6:20 PM a physician’s assistant, David Barsky, conducted a pelvic exam.
 He observed a small amount of “red substance liquid.”

 About an hour later, by 7:35 PM, ER physician Steven Reichel. had completed a pelvic examination.

 Lompoc Doctor Caused Miscarriage